dilwarSingh/gRecyclerAdapter/README.md

      </layout>

-#STEP 3 (Code in You Activity):
+#STEP 3 (Code in your Activity):

-	/* Initialization of you Data-Binding Activity Layout */ val activityBinding = DataBindingUtil.setContentView(this,R.layout.activity_main)
+	/* Initialization of your Data-Binding Activity Layout */ val activityBinding = DataBindingUtil.setContentView(this,R.layout.activity_main)
             activityBinding.list = /* Provide a List of your Custom Model here */